Plant Talk 11 Plants for Crafts

 i have created a master list of dye plants as one product of my research.
 An analysis of the literature shows that many plants only appear singularly or within a few sources.
 Potential for further research includes compiling a list of all dye plants ever cited with requisite information about mordants, colors, nativity, color fastness, invasiveness, plant longevity, and other pertinent information.
 If only i could secure some funding for such an endeavor!

-Major plant families that dye plants come from include the Asteraceae, Fabaceae, Rubiaceae, Rosaceae, Ericaceae and the Betulaceae.
+Major plant families that dye plants come from include the Asteraceae, Betulaceae, Ericaceae, Fabaceae, Rubiaceae, Rosaceae.
 The species name tinctoria, tinctorum or tinctorius implies that it is a plant used for dyeing and is always a good marker when looking through a list of plants.

 Appalachian craftspeople are known for a diversity of other wood products.
 In the mid 1800s physician Francis Porcher (1970) offered a detailed account of useful woods and other plant items for crafts.
 Bowls were often made from Walnut (Juglans), Maples (Acer spp.), Cherries (Prunus) and Cedar (?) in Appalachia (Eaton, 1973).
 Boxes were made from the same and also Holly (Ilex) (Eaton, 1973). i have heard educator and Earthskills enthusiast Natalie Bogwalker call Holly “spoonwood” and another friend refer to it as Appalachian ivory.
 Many other items for the kitchen were traditionally carved from wood as well.
 Carved figures were made from Apple (Malus) and other close grain woods.
 Tool handles are traditionally made from Ash, Hickory and Maple.
 Bobbins from Persimmon (Diospyros virginiana) and Dogwood (Cornus florida) are traditional too (Eaton, 1973).
 Birdhouses and bird feeders are made in a multitude of ways from various types of woods.
 Different birds also flourish from different styles of houses and feeders (Adams, 2013; Kress, 1998, 2006; Roth, 1998; Schmauss, 2014).

 i would like to fill out this section more as time goes on. i am personally a peace loving vegetarian.
 That said i realize that everything in the world is food for something else and hunting in my estimation can be an honorable way to go about providing sustenance especially compared to the fossil fuel dependent and inherently unsustainable Industrial Food Complex of many places in the “modern” age.
 Animals like deer and turkeys are becoming overpopulated where i live and hunting them may help preserve the environment from being denuded as well as provide high quality meat.
 In regards to using weapons against people i am torn… Of course the ideal would be to have peace on Earth forever.
 However, we are so far from that reality right now with the potential for things to get much, much, worse.
-Many areas of the world like the Australia, Canada, Japan, Western Europe and the USA are largely buffered from political problems like those from around Africa, Latin America, the Middle East and among many other places experiencing turmoil and conflict currently.
-However as further disruptions occur from climate, pollution, global economics, resource depletion, natural disasters, viral outbreaks etc. i think many would be taken aback at how primal Lord of the Flies style our society might become rather quickly. i personally hope to be really good at a bow and arrow before that time may come to pass just in case.
-Coming from a four generation military family tradition and being raised by a drill sergeant certainly had an effect on me regarding this whole subject really.
+Many areas of the rich areas of the world like Australia, Canada, Japan, Western Europe and the USA are largely buffered from political problems like those from around Africa, Latin America, the Middle East especially in poorer areas and among many other places experiencing turmoil and conflict currently.

 Whittling and Carving

 Whittling and carving has often been taken up by people in Appalachia at a very young age (Johnson, 2004).
 Plants served as the inspiration for various motifs (Eaton, 1973).
-Grains such as Wheat (Triticum), Rye (Lolium) and Oats (Avena) as well as Pine cones (Pinus spp.), Maple leaves (Acer spp.), Galax (Galax urceolata), Dogwood (Cornus spp.) leaves and various blossoms and berries have served as inspiration.
+Grains such as Wheat (Triticum), Rye (Lolium) and Oats (Avena) as well as Pine cones (Pinus spp.), Maple leaves (Acer spp.), Galax (Galax urceolata), Dogwood (Cornus spp.) leaves and various blossoms and berries are some examples of replicated items from the flora.

 Barron Brown is a local wood carver outside Asheville, NC.
 At the Florida Earthskills gathering and the Firefly Gathering near Barnardsville, NC, he has introduced me to the wonder of spoon making. i now have a mission to carve spoons out of as many types of non-toxic wood that i can get my hands on.
 So far i have made spoons from Tulip Tree (Liriodendron tulipifera), Persimmon (Diospyros virginiana), Basswood (Tilia americana), and Slippery Elm (Ulmus rubra).
 Barron also gifted me with spoons made out of “Fat Lighter” the inner wood of (Pinus sp.)
 Osage Orange (Maclura pomifera) and Sabal Palm (Sabal sp.).
 My next spoon will be out of Empress Tree (Paulownia tomentosa) which is a highly prized wood in Asia but an exotic invasive in Appalachia.
 Eventually my spoon collection will hopefully grow to over 100 species with each having its own particular ritual use as well!